Learn everything you need to know about how to apply for financial aid.

 How do I submit my required documents?

 Documents may be emailed to sfs@PAcollege.edu.
 To protect your personal information, we only accept emailed documents from your PA College email address—documents from other addresses or sent via fax will not be accepted.
-Please allow 24-48 hours for your Required Documents to be updated (Portal > Self-Service Home).
+Please allow 2-3 business days for your Required Documents to be updated (Portal > Self-Service Home).

 Pennsylvania College of Health Sciences